axtens/GenerateHistoricalMetrics/README.md

 # GenerateHistoricalMetrics
-  Takes a ClientId and a Plan
+  Takes a ClientId and a Plan.

   Depends on unsupplied OAuth2 details